sam3d/git-date/README.md

 git date <date string>
 ```

-Because `git-date` uses the full power of the [date library](https://sugarjs.com/docs/#/DateParsing) provided by `sugarjs`, you can use a very large variety of commands to change the date.
+`git-date` uses the full power of the [date parsing](https://sugarjs.com/docs/#/DateParsing) provided by the excellent [Sugar](https://sugarjs.com/) library.
+This means you can use a very large variety of commands to change the date.
 Below are some examples of what you could put into `<date string>`:

 - 2010
 - 2010-05